Belfast–Dublin line: All Ireland Rail review (2024)

 The All-Island Strategic Rail Review proposes several significant developments to enhance rail connectivity across Ireland.
-Portadown is set to become a major interchange, with plans to restore the railway line from Derry~Londonderry to Portadown, thereby improving connectivity in the northwest region.
+Portadown is set to become a major interchange, with plans to restore the railway line from Derry ~ Londonderry to Portadown, thereby improving connectivity in the northwest region.
 A new intercity station is proposed for Craigavon, aiming to serve as a key hub in the region and support regional development.
 A new high-speed spur line from Newry is proposed via Banbridge to Belfast Grand Central.
 In the Dublin area, the review suggests constructing a spur from Clongriffin to Dublin Airport, providing direct rail access to Ireland's busiest airport.
 Additionally, there are plans to quadruple track from Clongriffin to Connolly and build a spur between Clongriffin and Drogheda along the M1 to increase capacity and service frequency.
 These initiatives are part of a broader €37/£32 billion plan to transform the islands rail network by 2050, focusing on electrification, speed enhancements, and expanded services to promote sustainable travel and regional development.

 Popular culture

-The Dublin–Belfast railway line has been featured in various cultural works, reflecting its significance in connecting two major cities on the island of Ireland.
+The Belfast–Dublin railway line has been featured in various cultural works, reflecting its significance in connecting two major cities on the island of Ireland.
 In literature, the line is depicted in novels such as "The Journey Home" by Dermot Bolger, where it symbolizes the protagonist's return to Dublin.
 The route has also been released as a commercial add on for Microsoft Train Simulator by Making Tracks.
 It was released in two sections, part one covering Belfast Central (Now Lanyon Place) to Dundalk Clarke, with part two covering the section from Dundalk Clarke to Dublin Tara street.
 It is set during the 2000s.